porlowska/career-keys/README.md

 ## How to Use

-1. Open URL of deployed app:  https://github.com/porlowska/REPLACE HERE
+1. Open URL of deployed app:  [Deployed URL](https://career-keys.netlify.app/)
 2. Explore job listings & extracted keywords
 3. Utilize the various features to enhance your job search process.